MicroEJ/docs/VEEPortingGuide/uiLowLevel.rst

 =========

 .. figure:: images/ui_llapi_sim.*
-   :alt: MicroUI Low Level
+   :alt: MicroUI Abstraction Layer
    :width: 100.0%
    :align: center

-   MicroUI Simulator Low Level API
+   MicroUI Simulator Abstraction Layer API

 In the simulator the three UI engines are grouped in a mock called Front Panel.
 The Front Panel comes with a set of classes and interfaces which are the equivalent of headers file (``*.h``) of Embedded Platform.